 Charity structures differ.
 Some charities lease property and equipment, creating higher current program expenses.
 Others purchase fixed assets, which typically results in lower program expenses as assets depreciate over time.

 Funding sources differ.
 Charities that receive much of the funding from public sources have much lower development expenses than organizations of comparable size and mission that receive much of their funding from private sources.

 In-Kind donations differ.
 Contributions of professional services (e.g. medical or legal) may be included as in-kind donations in audited financial statements, while time volunteered to fill non-professional roles may not be included.
 The IRS does not permit any in-kind expenses to be included on the Form 990.
 These auditing and accounting rules can dramatically—and unfavorably—affect a charity’s ratio of administrative and development expenses to program expenses.

 At the Boston Rescue Mission, our financial costs are significantly offset by donations from food banks and restaurants, as well as from individuals who volunteer to serve.
-These contributions are vital to our ability to feed more than 300 people each day.
+These contributions are vital to our ability to serve nutritious meals to our hungry and homeless neighbors.
 We strive to be excellent stewards of our donors’ financial contributions.
 By cultivating food donors and investing in the creation and oversight of volunteer positions to serve our programs, we nurture valuable relationships between volunteers and program members.
 Without these gifts of food and time, our program expenses would be substantially greater.